starhopp3r/Pipe-Leakage-Detection/README.md

 # Pipe-Leakage-Detection

-Pipe leakage detection using ML
+Pipe leakage detection using machine learning and deep learning.